 WordPress vs Shopify: What Do They Do?

-Before we dive any deeper in battle WordPress vs Shopify, it is important to understand what exactly these two platforms were created to do.
+Before we dive any deeper into the battle of WordPress vs Shopify, it is important to understand what exactly these two platforms were created to do.
 This will help you figure out which of them is more suitable and aligns better with what you have planned for your own online store.

 WordPress comes in two flavors.
 WordPress.com and WordPress.org.
-WordPress.com is a SaaS offering which makes it easy to set up and run your website, but which charges a monthly fee.
-WordPress.org requires a bit more work, but it is completely free and let’s you control every aspect of your website.
+WordPress.com is a SaaS offering that makes it easy to set up and run your website, but which charges a monthly fee.
+WordPress.org requires a bit more work, but it is completely free and lets you control every aspect of your website.
 In this post, I’m comparing Shopify with the free WordPress.org flavor.